CISI integrity position paper

 The purpose of this paper is to contribute to the important discussion of remuneration policies in financial services firms.
 The CISI’s Code of Conduct is the basis for the points and core principles which follow.
 The policy is addressed to those managers who are responsible for, or who contribute to remuneration policies.

-The CISI believes that the financial industry is, and continues to be, a force for good.
-The UK industry is a world leader, which provides over 10% of the country’s GDP and employs over a million people.
+The CISI believes that the financial profession is, and continues to be, a force for good.
+The UK financial sector is a world leader, which provides over 10% of the country’s GDP and employs over a million people.
 It has contributed very significantly to the wealth and prosperity of the nation.

 The public’s concern over reward level can be understood given the enormous requirement for taxpayers’ funds to rescue the banking sector which does not sit comfortably with the existing mechanisms for rewarding people who are regarded as having added significant value to their firm.
 For the tax year ending April 2007, less than 2% of UK taxpayers had total incomes in excess of £100,000 1. whilst the average compensation paid to the employees at one investment bank, was reportedly in excess of £150,000 2. and was considerably higher at another 3.
 Many executives at high street UK banks also received compensation in excess of £1m.